 We all know dark leafy greens are good for you, but why?
 Well, they’re rich in chlorophyll which helps heal and seel a damaged colon and draw out toxins.
 Just throw all your wheatgrass, spinach, sprouts and dark leafy greens in a blender, block your nose, close your eyes and pretend you’re sipping margaritas on a tropical island.
 Bliss.
 Or why not try my Greened Up Shakshuka here.

 How can I speak about colon health without a little sprinkle of magic?
 My Love Your Gut powder, made of diatomaceous earth, naturally lessens the build-up of waste in the colon and removes heavy metals.
 It can also sweep out toxins, pathogenic bacteria and parasites from the body.
 I suggest having 1 teaspoon daily initially and working your way up.
 It goes great in Raw Mini Lime Tarts, my Hello Vera Smoothie and Cherry Ripe Easter Eggs.
-If you travel a lot or are short on time you can also try our new Love Your Gut capsules here.
+If you travel a lot or are short on time you can also try our new Love Your Gut capsules here or you may read the green detox review.

 Hydration hydration hydration!
 It is VITAL (yes, I said vital and used capital letters, so you know it’s important!), to drink at least 2 litres of pure, filtered water every single day.
 Not only does drinking water help your energy levels, it also keeps your cells happy and your gut hydrated and cleansed.
 If you’re feeling #fancy, add a splash of lemon juice in the morning to rehydrate and kick-start detoxification for the day.